- Fruits contain many vitamins and minerals.

-You may have heard that eating fruits (and vegetables) is good for you, but why?
+You may have heard that eating fruits (and vegetables) is good for you, but do you know why?
 Eating a diet rich in fruits and vegetables is associated with a decreased risk of some chronic diseases, such as type II diabetes and high blood pressure.
-Fruits contain many vitamins and minerals such as fiber, folate, potassium, and vitamin C. They are also a healthy, low calorie alternative to other foods that contain fat, added sugar, and sodium.
-While fruit does contain sugar, it is natural sugar, not added sugar.
+Fruits contain fiber and many vitamins and minerals, such as folate, potassium, and vitamin C. Fruit contains a type of carbohydrate called fructose which is a kind of sugar that is naturally occurring (as opposed to added sugar).

 What is a fruit?

-A fruit is a part of a plant that contains the seeds and develops from the flower.
+Scientifically, a fruit is a part of a plant that contains the seeds and develops from the flower.
 With this definition, squash, bell peppers, and green beans would technically be considered fruits.
-However, people do not typically consider these to be fruits.
-The most popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.
+However, people do not typically consider these foods to be fruits.
+A more popular definition of fruits is that they have a sweet taste compared to vegetables that have more of a savory flavor.

 How much fruit is recommended in a day?

-The Dietary Guidelines for Americans recommends consuming about 2 cups of fruits per day.
+The Dietary Guidelines for Americans recommends consuming around 2 cups of fruit per day, depending on your age.
 This can include fresh fruits, frozen fruit, canned fruit (choose those canned in water or their own juice), dried fruit (1/2 cup is equal to a 1 cup fresh equivalent), and 100% fruit juice.
+The Dietary Guidelines for Americans recommends that at least half of the recommended amount of fruit should come from fruit, rather than 100% juice.
 Please see the ‘Sugar Sweetened Beverage’ guide for more information on fruit juice.

 Is the color of fruit important?